composer/composer/doc/00-intro.md

 Download and run
 [Composer-Setup.exe](https://getcomposer.org/Composer-Setup.exe).
 It will
-install the latest Composer version and set up your PATH so that you can just call `composer` from any directory in your command line.
+install the latest Composer version and set up your PATH so that you can call `composer` from any directory in your command line.

 > **Note:** Close your current terminal.
 Test usage with a new terminal: This is